embetech-official/logger/README.md

 LOGGER_SetLockingMechanism(myLockFunction, myUnlockFunction, &myMutex);
 ```

-The API of callbacks is fairly universal...
-You might be able to simply plug your OS's mutex functions.
+The callback API is universal — you can often plug your OS's mutex functions.

-LOGGER will always try to lock before printing message.
-In scoped printing case, The lock will be acquired by LOGGER_START, and released by LOGGER_END/LOGGER_ENDL.
+The logger always tries to lock before printing a message.
+In scoped printing, the lock is acquired by `LOGGER_START` and released by `LOGGER_END`/`LOGGER_ENDL`.

 ### LOGGER_FLUSH_HOOKS

-Enables user to bind function, to flush output.
-The function may either be called explicitly, using LOGGER_Flush(), or automatically on the end of each message (So every LOGGER_INFO/etc. or after each LOGGER_END/LOGGER_ENDL):
+Enables binding a function to flush the output.
+The function may be called explicitly using `LOGGER_Flush()`, or automatically at the end of each message (i.e., every `LOGGER_INFO`/etc., or after each `LOGGER_END`/`LOGGER_ENDL`):

 ```C
 LOGGER_DisableHeader();